manuscriptmastr/web-components-workshop/README.md

-# 2.4: A Tree Gets Some Data (The Async Generator Edition)
+# 2.5: A Tree Gets Some Data (The Decorators Edition)

 ## :point_down: Start Here